Incarnate (film): Plot

 An 11-year-old boy named Cameron Sparrow is attacked by a hooded stranger who tries to kill him.
 However, Cameron kills her instead and looks at the camera with red eyes, revealing that he is actually possessed by a demon named "Maggie".

 Meanwhile, Dr. Seth Ember approaches a man named Henry in a club and makes him realize he is dreaming.
 Ember reveals that the woman Henry has been with is a demon who has possessed his body.
 The two escape and return to reality, and Henry is freed from the demon.
-In the waking world, Ember actually uses a wheelchair.
+In the waking world, Ember uses a wheelchair.
 Ember's assistant Oliver warns that the demons have started to adapt to Ember's efforts and that soon he may not be able to escape back to reality.

 Ember is approached by Camilla, a representative from the Vatican, who asks him to exorcise Cameron.
 Ember refuses, stating that his methods are not "exorcisms," but Camilla reveals that she believes the demon is one Ember knows.
 Ember visits a priest named Felix to question whether the demon could indeed be Maggie, which Felix affirms.
 Felix offers him a vial of blood from a possessed man which, when injected, would allow Ember about ten seconds of lucidity - just enough time to commit suicide, but he refuses.

 Ember meets the boy's mother Lindsay and explains that he does not exorcise demons but evicts them by entering their host's subconscious to make them realize they are dreaming.
 Demons do not have the power to truly control those they possess; instead, they lull their hosts into comforting dreams so they will be unaware while the demon uses their body.
 He visits the possessed Cameron and the demon recognizes him.

-Ember, Oliver, and, the third member of their team, Riley prepare for the eviction.
+Ember, Oliver, and the third member of their team, Riley prepare for the eviction.
 Riley explains that by entering a near-death state, Ember will be able to synchronize his brain frequencies to Cameron's and enter his subconscious.
-However in this state, Ember has only about eight minutes before his heart will give out.
+However, in this state, Ember has only about eight minutes before his heart will give out.
 Ember enters Cameron's dream and sees him with his father, Dan, but has a seizure and has to be pulled out of the dream to be revived.